Table of Contents (click to expand)

 Suppose that while shopping in an electronics store, the salesman informs you that you will receive a warranty of 3 years if you buy the hard drive of a particular brand.
 This means that the manufacturing company of that hard drive would repair, replace or refund you should the hard drive become dysfunctional within the time span of three years.

-What is a ‘Guarantee’?
+What Is A ‘Guarantee’?

 A ‘guarantee’ is also a promise of the maker regarding the quality of a certain product to its consumer, only it’s a more comprehensive term and carries more value in customers’ eyes.
 Although a guarantee may be written into a warranty contract, it’s typically not as well-defined as a warranty.

-Imaging if I sold you a product that I made and told you that it had a guarantee of five years.
+Imagine if I sold you a product that I made and told you that it had a guarantee of five years.
 This would mean that I’d be answerable to you in case the product did not perform as expected or if something went wrong with it internally (companies don’t generally guarantee external damages).

 The difference between the two can be summarised as:

-Difference between Warranty and Guarantee
+Difference Between Warranty And Guarantee

 From a purely legal standpoint, there isn’t a significant distinction between a warranty and a guarantee, but there are still a few differences that you should be aware of: